HaxeFoundation/hxcs/README.md

 ## Dotnet Core Support

-The build tool now supports using dotnet CLI to compile the generated C# project, when the `dotnet` tool is found.
+The build tool now supports using dotnet CLI to compile the generated C# project, when the `dotnet` tool is found (and there is an available dotnet sdk).

+In order to keep compatibility with previous hxcs versions, the `dotnet` CLI is not used by default, if msvc (on Windows) or Mono compilers are found.

-To enable `dotnet` set define: `-D dotnet-core`.
+So, to use `dotnet` CLI, set flag: `-D dotnet_core`.

-By default, the greatest available sdk is used to build the project.
+The greatest available dotnet sdk will be used to build the project, by default.
-But, the required sdk can be selected with the `dotnet-core` option:
+But, a preferred sdk can be selected with the `dotnet_core` option:

-`-D dotnet-core=6.0` or `-D dotnet-core=7`, etc.
+`-D dotnet_core=6.0` or `-D dotnet_core=7`, etc.

+### Output extensions

+The "classic" toolchain (msvc or mono) will use `exe` extension for executables and `dll` for libraries.

+While dotnet cli may choose other extensions according to the operating system (in Linux for example, executables does not have an extension).

+To change the output extension, the `outputExtension` flag can be used.
+For example: `-D outputExtension=exe` can be used to rename the output extension to `exe`.

 ## For Contributors